azavea/django-ecsmanage/README.md

 dictionary in your Django settings named `ECSMANAGE_ENVIRONMENTS`.
-Each entry in `ECSMANAGE_ENVIRONMENTS` should be a key-value pair corresponding to a named environment (like `default` or `production`) and a set of AWS resources in that environment.
+Each entry in `ECSMANAGE_ENVIRONMENTS` should be a key-value pair corresponding to a named environment (like `default` or `production`) and a set of AWS resources associated with that environment.
 For example:

 ```python
 ECSMANAGE_ENVIRONMENTS = {